 Samantha Snodgrass started research at Grinnell College studying urban stormwater dynamics and sustainable landscaping to inform the redesigning of the College’s master landscape plan.
 She also conducted research at Iowa State University on the relationship between genome and cell size in cotton.
 Both of these experiences inspired her to pursue plant sciences.
 After graduating in 2016 with her bachelor's degree in biology and environmental studies, Samantha worked as a field botany technician for the Alaska Bureau of Land Management through the Conservation Land Management Internship program run through the Chicago Botanical Garden.
 She then returned to Grinnell College to work as a post-baccalaureate fellow for the Partners In Education program, which aims to reduce the number of first year dropouts through peer mentorship and academic support.
 This opportunity and previous teaching experience affirmed her desire to teach at the collegiate level.
-Samantha is currently a third year PhD student in Dr. Matthew Hufford’s lab at Iowa State University.
+Samantha is currently a PhD candidate in Dr. Matthew Hufford’s lab at Iowa State University.
 She is also a trainee of the NSF-NRT Predictive Plant Phenomics (follow us on Twitter @p3iastate) and an NSF GRFP fellow.
 When not tending to maize plants or navigating the command line, Samantha tends to her orchid collection or makes art.